strongloop/strongloop.com2/_posts/2018-04-16-upgrade-from-swagger-to-openapi-3.md

 * argument decorators for method argument. e.g. `@param`, `@requestBody`
 * class level decorator: `@api`

 For ease of use and convenience, these decorators are re-exported in `@loopback/rest`, so users can import them from either package.

-## New packages
+## New Packages

 In favor of the new OpenAPI 3.0.0 specification, two Swagger 2.0 packages have been replaced:

 - `openapi-v2` is replaced by `openapi-v3`
 - `openapi-spec` is replace by `openapi-v3-types`